I fully admit that I get particularly excited about Ribera del Duero, that famous outpost of Tempranillo (that isn’t Rioja).

 Here, based on that day (plus before and after) is what I made of the wines:

-To the reds: the Crianza (I tried the 2014 in Peñafiel; we have the 2013, which I rate just as highly) is the Protos workhorse.
-Ready to drink now, it also keeps wonderfully well (we were selling the 2007 until recently: it accompanied a steak-and-kidney pudding as my Christmas lunch (you read that correctly) and was divine for a £18 wine).
+To the reds: the Crianza is the Protos workhorse.
+Ready to drink now, it also keeps wonderfully well (we were selling the 2007 until recently: it accompanied a steak-and-kidney pudding as my Christmas lunch (you read that correctly) and was divine for a £20 wine).
 Crianzas often get a bad reputation, largely owing to the welter of poor ones that emerge from Rioja, where they are often treated as a lowly quality category.
 Crianzas from Ribera are invariably much better and this is a gem.

 Protos themselves say that, if there were an iconic Protos wine, it would have to be its Gran Reserva, which has long delighted wine lovers from round the world.
 It’s a wine, in their words and those of international critics that “surprises for its startling freshness and modern profile, despite being a classic wine that is aged for two years in French oak barrels and three in the bottle.
 It is pure elegance”.
 The Gran Reservas are only made in exceptional years and it shows.
-I’ve now tried the 2004 (we have it here), the 2010 (likewise) and the 2011 (at Protos): all are stunning.
+I’ve now tried the 2004 (we have it here) and the 2011 (at Protos): both are stunning.
 Even the fairly recent 2011 has all that savoury leather/bacon/tobacco 'thing' going on, but not at the expense (as one can often find) of severely faded fruit.
-Personally, I adore the 2004 (especially at the price), although the 2010, as Decanter quite rightly point out, was a “dream vintage” and is just now coming into its prime drinking window.
+Personally, I adore the 2004 although the 2011, is just now coming into its prime drinking window, is quite excellent and that little bit "fruitier".

 Now, this is where it gets exciting and is what we’re making all the fanfare about.